john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Map, Reduce, Filter

-In theory, scientists and engineers might want to do almost anything with a long list of data.
-In practice, most of what we do can be divided into a few general categories: apply a function to each member of a list, sum or reduce a whole list to one number, or select some elements from a list.
+In theory we could do anything with our data.
+But in practice, what we do with a `list` of data frequently falls into a few basic categories: apply a function to each member of a list, sum or reduce a whole list to one number, or select some elements from a list.
 Python has three handy tools built in to speed those processes up: `map`, `reduce`, and `filter`.

 ### Map

-Let's say we want to take a list of numbers and create another list, by applying some function to each member of the original list.
+Let's say we want to take a `list` of numbers and create another list, by applying some function to each member of the original list.
 That's a pretty generic goal, and can be accomplished using `map` along with a `lambda` function:

     >>> map(lambda n: n * n, range(5))
     [0, 1, 4, 9, 16]